 Paul writes of “so many, peddling the word of God” (2:17).
 As a TV evangelist, I hear that!
 Many times I’ve been asked, “What do you do?”
 I’ll mumble something unintelligible, and change the subject to a conversation that may lead to an opportunity to share Jesus.
 I don’t want to talk about TV evangelists.
 I just want to talk about Jesus.
 I weep as I type these words over the poor witness to Jesus that we have often portrayed.
 Oh how I desire to be changed from glory to glory, so that I may reflect the Person of Christ in a more accurate way.

 Yours for the work of “the Spirit of the Lord” in us all,

 P.S.
 Rev. Tom Johnstone, whom I mentioned a few days ago, was a Pastor in Montreal.
 He told the story of walking through a slum area when suddenly he smelled a beautiful fragrance in the air.
 He looked down the alley, and there were the girls who worked in a perfume factory.
 They were sitting outside eating their lunch.
 They were saturated in the aroma of their occupation.
-Let us be saturated every day in the fragrance of Christ, so that He becomes present wherever we go!
+Let us be occupied every day in making the fragrance of Christ present everywhere!

 P.P.S.
 When Norma-Jean read yesterday’s blog from her I phone she found a mistaken number.
 Those represented in Jerusalem this Pentecost weekend by their leaders in May are six hundred million rather than six million.
 Please come and join us.